 So it could be said that whereas the 5 Perfect Masters render spiritual service to humanity as a whole, the few who come into contact with and serve the 3 Majzoobs draw spiritual benefit from them, while the 48 God-realized ones keep aloof from recognition and function until a gap is created in the Functioning Hierarchy by one or more of the 8 God-realized ones dropping the physical body.

-*Refer particularly to the words “Functioning Hierarchy on page 231, of "God Speaks" by Meher Baba.
+*Refer particularly to the words “Functioning Hierarchy on page 231, of "God Speaks" by Meher Baba. [first edition]

 [page 272 (second edition), -webmaster JK 2010]